 View and label modified files for peer review workflows.

-Share projects using built-in integration with Subversion (SVN), an external source control tool.
+Share projects using built-in integration with Subversion® (SVN) or Git™, external source control tools.

 To get started with managing your files in a project: